vjvardhan/finzly-api-developerportal/developer-portal/customer-api.md

 **Note the following about the results:**

 - **Request URL:**  ​Shows what executed.
 - **Response Headers:​**  Contains messages about the success or failure of the request.
-- **Response Body:** ​Contains a JSON array of the results.
+- **Response Body:** ​ Contains a JSON array of the results.
-- **Curl Command Line:** ​Contains a form of the request that you can copy and paste to execute at the command line or in scripts.
+- **Curl Command Line:** ​ Contains a form of the request that you can copy and paste to execute at the command line or in scripts.

 ## **Getting Customer Information by customerUID**